SunstriderEmu/sunstrider-legacy/README.md

 * Close to TrinityCore
 You can think of this core as TrinityCore for TBC.
-Over the years all majors systems were rewritten using TC as a base.
+Over the years all major systems were rewritten using TC as a base.
 This allows us to continuously make use of the TrinityCore's recent developments and have a dev-friendly core using the well known infrastructure of TC.
 When a system had been imported from TC, differences (either improvements or TBC adaptations) from original TC are usually highlighted by comments.
 * Automated testing system
 Our star feature!
 Mainly used for spells at the moment.